SarahWelcher/cherwelcaravanservices/README.md

 ### Images

-Most images used within the website were photographed and edited by myself, however I did use images of company logos from outside sources registered profile links (credited below), as well as icons from FontAwesome.
+Most images used within the website were photographed and edited by myself, however I did use images of company logos from outside sources to link registered profile (credited below), as well as icons from FontAwesome.

 ### Accessibility